 Updated Dec 22 ~ The past few weeks I've received questions about income portfolios in 2010.

 For those depending on their savings for income, now is the worst of times.
 T-bill interest is almost zero.
 Bond interest is low.
 High-yielding CDs don't exist.
 Most now are under 2% per year.
 Many of the old, tried-and-true investment maxims don't work anymore.

 Not too many years ago we used to get 9% from a US treasury bond, and all was happy for income investors.
-Those days are gone.
+Those days of a 9 percent "sure thing" are gone.
 That's reality.
 There are too many dollars seeking a return, and their competition drives rates down.
 The Fed is keeping rates artificially low, which in effect transfers money from savers' pockets to banker's pockets.

 So, as clients know, my solution is to invest in income stocks when they are trending up, and move to cash when they are trending down.
 Generally, January and February are weak months in the market, so I increased cash, and March often recovers, so I invested again in income stocks.
 The market looks more stable this year than during the past two years.
 This approach, of course, is more risky than CDs, but the choice is (1) earn almost zero and spend principal each month; or (2) risk some capital value fluctuation with the goal of higher returns.

 This method requires constant daily vigilance monitoring price trends, and hours screening thousands of stocks, researching the ever-changing world of high dividend stocks and bonds.